HoldOnBro/Actions-OpenWrt/README.md

 Credit to ***P3TERX***, ***bin20088*** and ***flippy***，I just integrated their work.

-The '.config' files in this repository are for Newifi_D2 and N1 coz those are the devices I use.
+The '.config' files in this repository are for Newifi_D2 and N1 coz these are the devices I use.

-Feel free to fork or use [my docker repository](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) directly, the image will be updated everyday.
+Feel free to fork or just pull [my docker image](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) to save time,  the image will be updated everyday.

 ## Usage